alexpaul/Binary-Search-Tree/README.md

 ## Minimum value in a Binary Search Tree

-To find the minimum value in a Binary Search Tree is a trivial task that involves recursively visiting the left subtree until the last leaf.
+To find the minimum value in a Binary Search Tree the left subtree is visited recursively until the last leaf.
+This leaf node holds the minimum value by the nature of a Binary Search Tree.

 ```swift
 func minValue(_ root: BinaryTreeNode?) -> Int {